Frequently Asked Questions

 Web sites live in the ether, without regard to geography.
 We will accept clients from anywhere in the United States and we are happy to explore opportunities with overseas clients.

 We therefore conduct our business in a virtual fashion, without in person meetings.
 This keeps our overhead low, which is reflected in our low prices.
-Using technologies like Skype, we can easily meet face-to-face when needed.
+Using contemporary video conferencing technologies, we can easily meet face-to-face when needed.